We are entering new year 2017 with the secured website https://ccmi.fit.cvut.cz as well as with other web services of our research group.

-Today (24th August, 2016) Robert Pergl with Peter Uhnák presented our open modelling platform OpenPonk, formerly known as DynaCASE, on this year’s conference ESUG (European Smalltalk User Group), which is held here in Prague at CTU.
+On 24th August, 2016 Robert Pergl with Peter Uhnák presented article about our open modelling platform OpenPonk, formerly known as DynaCASE, on this year’s conference ESUG (European Smalltalk User Group), which is held here in Prague at CTU, within IWST (International Workshop on Smalltalk Technologies) block.
 Even if you coudn’t attend the conference or just our presentation, you can take a look here.

 We warmly invite you to this year’s conference of the European Smalltalk Users’ Group, which this year we host directly at the CTU in Prague.
 The event will take place soon, namely August 22nd to 26th, so do not hesitate to registrate.
 It is also a great opportunity for students, you can register as volunteers with the comment “local student volunteer.”